Carl Eric Almgren: Career

 Already the following year in 1961 he took up the post as Chief of the Defence Staff, while also being promoted to major general.
 In 1966 he was promoted to lieutenant general, and in 1967 he was appointed military commander of the Eastern Military District (Milo Ö), and also the Commandant General in Stockholm.
 Almgren took office as Chief of the Army on 1 October 1969 and served until 1976.
 When he took office the Defence Act of 1968 had just been put into force.
 Having lost their previous political agreement between the Social Democrats and the centre-right parties, and it was obvious that the Supreme Commander's military and political assessments accorded less importance.
 The appropriations frame shrank, the fixed mark-up for technological development disappeared, and the carefully calculated price compensation system previously in force was replaced by a less favorable net price index.

-Among Almgren's contributions during his six years as Chief of the Army's was to improve leadership, staff treatment and training methods, as his predecessor Curt Göransson had initiated and that despite no small resistance pushed through a merger of regiments and defense area staffs; the provincial regiments thus regained its original role to both coordinate the defense of their own counties and train brigades for national defense.
+Among Almgren's contributions during his six years as Chief of the Army's was to improve leadership, staff treatment and training methods, as his predecessor Curt Göransson had initiated and that despite no small resistance pushed through a merger of regiments and defence area staffs; the provincial regiments thus regained its original role to both coordinate the defence of their own counties and train brigades for national defence.
 These far-sighted reforms survived, unfortunately, not the so-called restructuring in the 1990s.
 By the time of his retirement as army chief, he was promoted to general.